anxefaraldo/edmkey/README.md

 # edmkey

-Python scripts for automatic key detection in EDM
+Python script for automatic key detection in EDM

 This repository provides scripts for key detection and its evaluation.
-It also contains a program to automatically extract key-profiles from a corpus.
 They are based on a fork of MTG's Music Information Retrieval Library "Essentia" which can be downloaded from the following link:

 https://github.com/angelfaraldo/essentia